kirstenhipolito/microcontroller_PIC24/README.md

 A collection of code developed over the COE 115 (Intro to Embedded Microcontrollers) course.
 The code developed was made for the Microchip PIC24FJ64GB002.

+The two projects have dependencies on libraries that are under the 'libraries' folder.

 **Project 1**

 Project 1 is an arithmetic game, with an interface of a dot matrix LCD, a 4x3 numeric keypad, a pushbutton, and a potentiometer.